 Create An Experience

 It’s more important than ever to build lasting connections with customers beyond the digital sphere.
 In a world where consumers are confronted daily with numerous brands vying for their attention, companies have to fight harder than ever to engage customers and earn the right to establish brand loyalty.
-Commissioning memorable, experiential events is a powerful tool to set your brand apart and establish a longer-term relationship between company and client.
+Commissioning memorable, experiential event is a powerful tool to set your brand apart and establish a longer-term relationship between company and client.
 This could be centred around a product launch, company anniversary or re-branding exercise.
 The key here is to prioritise interactive and engaging exhibits, speakers and seminars over pushing sales or blatant lead generation.

-Take Google for example who’ve recently shaken up the dated, tech-y world of product launches with their five week bonanza of workshops, talks, live podcasts, food and music.
+Take Google for example who’ve recently shaken up the dated, tech-y world of product launches with their five-week bonanza of workshops, talks, live podcasts, food and music.
 Celebrating the launch of their newest smartphone ‘Pixel 3’, their ‘Curiosity Rooms’ programme of events invites the general public to ‘unlock their curiosity and open their imagination’ through a combination of ticketed events and free, interactive spaces.
 The central theme underpinning the vast array of events and installations is the Pixel 3’s tagline, ‘Make every day more extraordinary’.
 By shifting the focus of the launch away from hardline promotion, Google instead provided a platform for thought-provoking content informed by the ethos behind the new product.

-Clearly Google’s budget is mammoth, but lessons can be learned whatever the size of your business.
+Clearly, Google’s budget is mammoth, but lessons can be learned whatever the size of your business.
 Structuring experiential events around a key, consistent theme strengthens the brand experience and provides a stabilising backbone, allowing for you to get as creative as your budget allows!

 Expand Your Reach